-Just a few notes on communications.
+Just a few notes on communications and navigation..

 Tracker